How do I access Cipher?

 Can I save a report to return to later?

 Yes.
-You can edit the name of your report by clicking ‘Edit’ in the sidebar on the left, and then click ‘Save’ in the top-right of your screen.
+Click ‘Save’ in the top-right of your screen.
 You can organise your saved reports in folders.

 How does Cipher identify comparable portfolios?